dpl10/BAD2matrix/README.md

 ### Install

-Simply clone the Github repository or download the zip version.
+Simply clone the GitHub repository or download the zip version.
 A Python 3 interpreter is required.

 ### Use